aws-solutions-library-samples/aws-insurancelake-etl/README.md

 # InsuranceLake ETL with CDK Pipeline

 The InsuranceLake solution is comprised of two codebases: [Infrastructure](https://github.com/aws-samples/aws-insurancelake-infrastructure) and [ETL](https://github.com/aws-samples/aws-insurancelake-etl).
-This codebase and the documentation that follows is specific to the ETL.
-For documentation specific to the Infrastructure, refer to the [InsuranceLake Infrastructure with CDK Pipeline README](https://github.com/aws-samples/aws-insurancelake-infrastructure/blob/main/README.md).
+This codebase is specific to the ETL features, but the documentation that follows applies to the solution as a whole.
+For documentation with specific details on the Infrastructure, refer to the [InsuranceLake Infrastructure with CDK Pipeline README](https://github.com/aws-samples/aws-insurancelake-infrastructure/blob/main/README.md).

 This solution helps you deploy ETL processes and data storage resources to create InsuranceLake.
 It uses Amazon S3 buckets for storage, [AWS Glue](https://docs.aws.amazon.com/glue/) for data transformation, and [AWS CDK Pipelines](https://docs.aws.amazon.com/cdk/latest/guide/cdk_pipeline.html).
 The solution is originally based on the AWS blog [Deploy data lake ETL jobs using CDK Pipelines](https://aws.amazon.com/blogs/devops/deploying-data-lake-etl-jobs-using-cdk-pipelines/).